giantrocketship/grs-standards/STANDARDS.md

 # Core Principles & Standards

-This document outlines the guiding principles and quality standards for the GRS project.
-For navigation and setup guidance, refer to [README.md](./README.md).
+Guiding principles and quality standards for GRS.
+For navigation, see [README.md](./README.md).

 ---